 - Muffins – By making muffins rather than your typical loaf of Banana bread, portion control is easily attained.

 - Muffin Liners – By using paper muffin liners, the need for additional oil is reduced and the muffins are convenient and easy to grab for a quick breakfast or snack.

-- Whole Wheat Flour – By using a mixture of whole wheat flour and all-purpose flour, you are increasing both nutrition (high in vitamin B and minerals) and fiber. (resource).
+- Whole Wheat Flour – By using a mix of whole wheat flour and all-purpose flour, you are increasing both nutrition (high in vitamin B and minerals) and fibre.

-- Less oil – While olive oil is healthy and high in beneficial fatty acids (resource), too much of a good thing is not good for your waistline.
+- Less oil – While olive oil is healthy and high in beneficial fatty acids, too much of a good thing is not good for your waistline.

 Muffin Storage Tips:

 - These muffins can be stored in an airtight container for 3 days or refrigerated for up to a week.